1998 Austrian Grand Prix: Qualifying

-The qualifying session led to an unusual grid due to wet conditions which dried out towards the end, with Fisichella taking his first ever pole and Alesi alongside him in the Sauber.
+The qualifying session led to an unusual grid due to wet conditions, which dried out towards the end, with Fisichella taking his first ever pole and Jean Alesi alongside him in the Sauber.

 Race

-Mika Häkkinen started well to lead into the first corner, but several cars collided at the first corner behind them, with Takagi's car ending up stranded.
+Häkkinen started well to lead into the first corner but several cars collided at the first corner behind them, with Toranosuke Takagi's car ending up stranded.
 Olivier Panis was left immobile on the line with clutch failure.

-At the second corner there was another accident, with both Arrows drivers colliding, hitting David Coulthard in the process and knocking off his wing after he had qualified in 14th.
-Coulthard entered the pit lane for a new nose, but fortunately for him a safety car was deployed to allow the debris from the collisions to be cleaned up, and he was able to catch up to the back of the field.
+At the second corner, there was another accident, with both Arrows drivers colliding, hitting Coulthard in the process and knocking off his wing after he had qualified in 14th.
+Coulthard entered the pit lane for a new nose as a safety car was deployed to allow the debris from the collisions to be cleaned up, and he was able to catch up to the back of the field.

-At the restart Häkkinen led away again with Schumacher close behind him.
+At the restart, Häkkinen led away again with Schumacher close behind him.
 Schumacher attempted to pass Häkkinen but ran wide, allowing Fisichella in the Benetton past him and almost Rubens Barrichello in the Stewart as well.
 Barrichello soon dropped out with brake problems, while Schumacher overtook Fisichella again.

-Schumacher was already on a disadvantage with a two-stop strategy, and Häkkinen on just one, but his situation got worse when he ran very wide, bouncing violently through the gravel trap and ripping off his front wing.
-He was able to reach the pits and fit a new wing, but rejoined almost a lap behind.
-Around the same time Frentzen in the Williams experienced an engine failure which caught fire, but he was able to escape from the car unharmed.
+Schumacher was already on a disadvantage with a two-stop strategy and Häkkinen on just one; his situation got worse when he ran very wide, bouncing violently through the gravel trap and ripping off his front wing.
+He was able to reach the pits and fit a new wing but rejoined almost a lap behind.
+Around the same time, Heinz-Harald Frentzen in the Williams experienced an engine failure, which caught fire; he was able to escape from the car unharmed.

-21 laps in, Fisichella and Alesi clashed at the second corner, with both having to retire.
-Coulthard and Michael Schumacher were both quickly moving back up through the field, but Michael had a lot of trouble passing his brother Ralf Schumacher in the Jordan, finally succeeding after several laps.

-Michael Schumacher then started to catch up to teammate Eddie Irvine, who was slowing; Irvine said after it was due to marginal brakes, but some suggested he was asked to move over for his team leader.
+Twenty-one laps in, Fisichella and Alesi clashed at the second corner, with both having to retire.
+Coulthard and Schumacher were both quickly moving back up through the field; he had a lot of trouble passing his brother Ralf Schumacher in the Jordan Grand Prix, finally succeeding after several laps.
+Schumacher then started to catch up to teammate Eddie Irvine, who was slowing; although Irvine said after it was due to marginal brakes, some suggested he was given a team order and asked to move over for his team leader.
 In the end, Häkkinen took an easy victory.
-His teammate Coulthard finished second after being last at the start, and Michael Schumacher took third aided by his teammate Eddie Irvine.
+His teammate Coulthard finished second after being last at the start, and Schumacher took third aided by Irvine.